-Economic activity from the architecture industry's entire footprint in Ontario totaled \$128.4 billion, or 14% of Ontario's GDP.
-The industry also contributes \$65.4 billion to Ontario's GDP and generates \$43.0 billion in personal income as well as \$21.7 billion in business earnings.
-In addition, the footprint of the architecture industry supports nearly one million jobs in Ontario.
+Economic activity from the architecture industry's entire footprint in Ontario totaled \$186.7 billion, accounting for 17% of GDP.
+The industry also contributes \$94.4 billion to Ontario's GDP and generates \$57.1 billion in personal income as well as \$41.3 billion in business earnings.
+In addition, the footprint of the architecture industry supports 776,000 jobs in Ontario.

-The architectural services industry's expenditure in providing architectural and related services' contribution to the Ontario economy cannot be overlooked, as it produces \$2.2 billion in annual economic activity.
+The architectural services industry's expenditure in providing architectural and related services' contribution to the Ontario economy cannot be overlooked, as it produces \$4.3 billion in annual economic activity.
 These activities add to the economy in various ways by:

-- Contributing \$1.4 billion to Ontario's GDP; - Supporting 15,800 jobs each year, many of which are high-paying jobs in professions and the trades; - Generating \$1.0 billion in personal income, related to labour income and other sources of income; and - Generating \$450 million in business earnings for small, medium and large companies.
+- Contributing \$2.7 billion to Ontario's GDP; - Supporting 21,000 jobs each year, many of which are high-paying jobs in professions and the trades; - Generating \$1.8 billion in personal income, related to labour income and other sources of income; and - Generating \$1.1 billion in business earnings for small, medium and large companies.

 Architectural services play a crucial role in supporting Ontario's construction industry.
-Every year, the construction sector generates about \$115.5 billion in economic activity and contributes about \$58 billion to Ontario's GDP.
-It also supports \$38.3 billion in personal income and \$19.5 billion in business earnings.
-There are 713,048 jobs that are supported by the construction sector in Ontario.
+Every year, the construction sector generates about \$168.9 billion in economic activity and contributes about \$83.7 billion to Ontario's GDP.
+It also supports \$50.3 billion in personal income and \$36.2 billion in business earnings.
+There are 673,585 jobs that are supported by the construction sector in Ontario.